jeromede/rtc.pa/README.md

 # Build

-These programs uses the RTC API.
-The reading program and the writing programs can log in to different versions of RTC.
+These program (`rtc.pa.connection_test.plain`, `rtc.pa.read.plain` and `rtc.pa.write.plain`) use the RTC API.

-For each version of RTC you will need to connect to:
+Each program may need to connect to a specific version of RTC.
+For each needed version of RTC:

 - go to <https://jazz.net/downloads/rational-team-concert>
 - click the version of Rational Team Concert